ddhartma/Practical-Statistics/README.md

 - If you truly believe that your data is representative of the population dataset, the bootstrapping method should provide better confidence intervall results
 - However: With large enough sample sizes Bootstrapping and Traditional Methods will provide essentially the same result.

-# [Inference Statistics in Python](https://towardsdatascience.com/hypothesis-testing-in-machine-learning-using-python-a0dc89e169ce) <a name="infer"></a>
+# [Inference Statistics: Hypotheis testing](https://towardsdatascience.com/hypothesis-testing-in-machine-learning-using-python-a0dc89e169ce) <a name="infer"></a>
-- ***What is hypothesis testing?***
+## What is hypothesis testing?

-    A hypothesis is “an idea that can be tested”.
+- A hypothesis is “an idea that can be tested”.
 Hypothesis testing is a statistical method used for making decisions based on experimental data.
 It's basically an assumption that we make about the population parameter.
+- Hypothesis Testing and Confidence Intervals allow us to use only sample data to draw conclusions about an entire population

-- ***What are the basics of hypothesis testing?***
+## What are the basics of hypothesis testing?

-    The basic of hypothesis is [normalisation](https://en.wikipedia.org/wiki/Normalization_(statistics)) and [standard normalisation](https://stats.stackexchange.com/questions/10289/whats-the-difference-between-normalization-and-standardization).
+- The basic of hypothesis is [normalisation](https://en.wikipedia.org/wiki/Normalization_(statistics)) and [standard normalisation](https://stats.stackexchange.com/questions/10289/whats-the-difference-between-normalization-and-standardization).
 All hypothesis is based on these 2 terms.

     ![image16]